laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ## The lakehouse landscape

-The lakehouse architecture promises to combine the flexibility of a data lake with the structure of a data warehouse, allowing teams with multi-modal datasets and different query engines to store their data in a single storage system and manipulate it transactionally.
-In recent years, lakehouse table formats like Apache Iceberg have emerged to provide transactional semantics on top of tabular data stored in object storage systems like S3.
+The lakehouse architecture promises to combine the flexibility of a data lake with the structure of a data warehouse, allowing teams with multi-modal datasets and different query engines to store their data in a single storage system with control over the dataset schemas.
+Today's most popular lakehouse table format is Apache Iceberg providing transactions on top of tabular data stored in object storage systems like AWS S3.

 ### How Iceberg works